 Many “Old Testament Trinity” icons are very basic, showing only the three angels who appeared to Abraham at the Oak of Mamre in the Old Testament story.
 The famous Old Testament Trinity attributed to Andrey Rublyov (there is now some controversy over who actually painted it) is a good example:

 In that famous icon, Abraham and Sarah were eliminated.
-But in other icons, things more elaborate.
+But in other icons, things are more elaborate.
 Some painters liked to show much more of the story, as in this example:

 First, let’s look at the title: